11.3. Facilitating Meaningful Comparisons#

 fig.update_traces(marker_size=10)

 Notice that in making all three plots, we ordered the education categories from the least to greatest number of years of education.
 This ordering makes sense because education level is ordinal.
-When we compare nominal categories, we use other approaches to ordering categories.
+When we compare nominal categories, we use other approaches to ordering.

 11.3.2.
 Ordering Groups#

 With ordinal features, we keep the categories in their natural order when we make plots, but the same principle does not apply for nominal features.
 Instead, we choose an ordering that helps us make comparisons.
-With bar plots, it’s good practice to order the bars according to their height.
-While for box plots and strip charts, we typically order the boxes/strips according to medians.
+With bar plots, it’s a good practice to order the bars according to their height, while for box plots and strip plots, we typically order the boxes/strips according to medians.

-The two bar plots below each compare the mean lifespan for types of dog breeds:
+The two bar plots that follow each compare the mean lifespan for types of dog breeds:

 lons = dogs.groupby('group')[['longevity']].mean().reset_index()